GustavoCaso/GustavoCaso.github.io/source/_posts/2017-07-17-dry-web-roda-for-rails-developers-part_ii-persistence.markdown

 end
 ```

+Commands are use to write to our database, by default ROM comes with `create`, `update` and `delete`, you can create your custom ones [commands guide](http://rom-rb.org/learn/advanced/commands/).

-And the last step is to create our `Repository` it works as the main interface to interact with our Database, having them been a separate object, they ensure the rest of the app doesn't have any coupling to the implementation details of our data source.
+And finally lets create our `Repository`.
+Repository works as the main interface to interact with our Database.

-For my project I created the folder `repositories` inside the `til_web`, that would be [auto_register](http://dry-rb.org/gems/dry-system/container/) thanks to `dry-system`.
-We can see that in our [container.rb](https://github.com/GustavoCaso/til_web/blob/master/system/til_web/container.rb#L9)
+For my project I created the folder `repositories` inside the `til_web`, that would use [auto_register](http://dry-rb.org/gems/dry-system/container/) from `dry-system` to register them in my container.

 ```ruby